Seat Leon review

 Costs, insurance groups, MPG and CO2

 The Seat Leon is priced below the Ford Focus and VW Golf when you’re comparing like-for-like versions.
 A Skoda Octavia will cost a similar amount, but the Skoda Scala is a fair bit cheaper.
-Sizeable discounts are available so check out our New Car Deals pages to see how much you could save.
+Sizeable discounts are available – see how much you can save by checking our New Car Deals pages.

 We reckon the 1.5 TSI 130 in sporty FR trim is the best buy.
 It’s an economical engine and is significantly cheaper than the more powerful 1.5 TSI 150.
-The mild-hybrid e-TSIs are best avoided unless you're desperate for an automatic gearbox; they're expensive compared with the manual versions and official fuel economy isn’t that impressive.
+The mild-hybrid e-TSIs are best avoided unless you're desperate for an automatic gearbox.
+They're expensive compared with manual cars and fuel economy isn’t that impressive.

 Equipment, options and extras